2016–17 APOEL FC season: Quarter-finals

 In the Cypriot cup quarter-finals, APOEL were drawn to face Cypriot First Division side AEL Limassol.

 On 5 April 2017, APOEL's coach Thomas Christiansen decided to rest several regular starters as his side held to a goalless draw by AEL Limassol in the first leg of their Cyprus Cup quarter-final meeting.
-On 19 April 2017, APOEL advanced to the semi-finals of the Cypriot Cup on the away goals rule following a 1–1 draw in Limassol against AEL, despite of playing the whole of the second half with ten men due to Vander's sending off late in the first half.
+On 19 April 2017, APOEL advanced to the semi-finals of the Cypriot Cup on the away goals rule following a 1–1 draw in Limassol against AEL, despite playing the whole of the second half with ten men due to Vander's sending off late in the first half.
 APOEL overcame this disadvantage to score the valuable away goal seven minutes into the second half with David Barral who took the advantage after a sloppy play by AEL defenders, while AEL managed just to pull a goal back nine minutes before the end with a close range header by Mikel Arruabarrena.